top of page

 The Red Sea Resorts

 The Red Sea region is dotted with numerous resorts that cater to all tastes and budgets.
-Places like Sharm El Sheikh, Hurghada, and Marsa Alam not only offer luxurious accommodations and beaches but also provide easy access to the Red Sea for water sports, including diving, snorkeling, and kite surfing.
+Places like Sharm El Sheikh, Hurghada, and Marsa Alam not only offer luxurious accommodations and beaches but also provide easy access to the Red Sea for water sports, including diving, snorkelling, and kite surfing.
 These resorts are perfect for relaxation after days filled with sightseeing.

 Best Time to Visit Egypt

 The best time to visit Egypt is during the cooler months from October to April when the temperatures are more comfortable for sightseeing.
-The peak tourist season is from December to February, so if you prefer fewer crowds, consider traveling in the shoulder seasons of October-November or March-April.
+The peak tourist season is from December to February, so if you prefer fewer crowds, consider travelling in the shoulder seasons of October-November or March-April.

 Essential Packing List for Egypt